celery/celery/docs/getting-started/next-steps.rst

 Timezone
 ========

-All times and dates, internally and in messages uses the UTC timezone.
+All times and dates, internally and in messages use the UTC timezone.

 When the worker receives a message, for example with a countdown set it converts that UTC time to local time.
 If you wish to use